RepublicHo/AlgoEngineering3022/README.md

 3. **Configure JDK:** Make sure that you have JDK 1.8 or JDK 17 configured in your system or IDE.

-4. **Run/Debug:** Once you've completed the setup, you can run/debug the main method in `src/main/java/Experiment`.
+4. **Run/Debug:** Once you've completed the setup, you can compile and run/debug the main method in `src/main/java/Experiment`.
+You are suggested using IDE like Eclipse or Intellij.
 To test the model, you can experiment with adjusting the amount of training/testing data.

 ## Reference